anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 }
 ```

+#### Activation
-3. Activation: Now that the service worker has been registered and installed it is considered activated via the 'activate' event listener!
+Now that the service worker has been registered and installed it is considered activated via the 'activate' event listener!
 It is basically ready for use.
-    - 3a) This is the place where we should delete any old, outdated stuff
+  - This is the place where we should delete any old, outdated stuff
-    - 3b) "A service worker won't receive events like fetch and push until it successfully finishes installing and becomes "active".
+  - "A service worker won't receive events like fetch and push until it successfully finishes installing and becomes "active".
 By default, a page's fetches won't go through a service worker unless the page request itself went through a service worker.
 So you'll need to refresh the page to see the effects of the service worker." <sup><strong>2</strong></sup>

 ```js
 self.addEventListener("activate", (event) => {